What are your rates?

 Why shouldn’t I give my pet food or water for an hour after pickup?

-Your pet can be very excited at first and may be prone to drinking/eating too much too fast which can cause them to ingest air and vomit.
-You should allow them time to settle down.
-Ice cubes are recommended for thirst.
+Your pet can be very excited at first and may be prone to drinking/eating too much, too fast, which can cause them to ingest air and vomit.
+You should allow your pet time to settle down to avoid any GI concerns.
+Water access is provided at all times for every pet on the property.

 What vaccinations do you require?